kdsama/ans-host-conv/README.md

 }
 ```

-**Note :- ** If any one of these entities are not available (Host/HostName/User) the whole ssh 	   config block will be skipped.
+** If any one of these entities are not available (Host/HostName/User) the whole ssh config block will be skipped. **